-Should boats or other craft be provided by the Council for use by members of the public and/or staff, the Council will ensure that such craft will meet all appropriate standards and will be maintained in good working order.
-Documented records will be kept of these maintenance arrangements.
+Should boats or other craft be provided by the Council for use by members of the public and/or staff, the Council will ensure that such craft will meet all appropriate standards and will be maintained in good working order, and that operators are competent to use them.
+Documented records will be kept of these maintenance and training arrangements.